renaldi99/renaldi99/README.md

 - 👋 Hi, I’m @renaldi99
-- 👀 I’m interested in UI Design and Web Development, i also learn to built Mobile App.
+- 👀 I’m interested in UI Design and Web Development, i also learn to build Mobile App.
+I like learn new thing to improve my experience and my skill.
 - 🌱 I’m currently learning React, Laravel and UI/UX Design
 - 💞️ I’m looking to collaborate with other creative people and be a part of something bigger
 - 📫 How to reach me itcode.ren@gmail.com